Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 2. Initialize host data.
 3. Transfer data from the host to the device.
 4. Execute one or more CUDA kernels (computations performed on the GPU).
 5. Transfer results from the device to the host.
-A synchronisation point should be placed before getting the results from the device to the host, to ensure that the CUDA kernels have completed their execution.

 **GPU CUDA kernel - CUDA function**